rinpharma/r-pharma/content/post/2023-10-18-panels/index.md

 featured: true
 ---

-We are excited to annonuce three R/Pharma panels this year which will be held at the end of each conference day.
+We are excited to announce three R/Pharma panels this year which will be held at the end of each conference day.

 The panels will **not** be recorded.
 The only way you can hear the amazing discussions is to attend R/Pharma 2023.